openbsd/xenocara/lib/mesa/src/freedreno/afuc/README.rst

 With Adreno 6xx, the separate PFP and ME are replaced with a single SQE microcontroller using the same instruction set as 5xx.

+Starting with Adreno 660, another processor called LPAC (Low Priority Asynchronous Compute) is introduced which is a slightly cut-down copy of the SQE used to execute background compute tasks.
+Unlike on 5xx, the firmware is bundled together with the main SQE firmware, and the SQE is responsible for booting LPAC.
+On 7xx, to implement concurrent binning the SQE is split into two processors called BR and BV.
+Again, the firmware for all three is bundled together and BR is responsible for booting both BV and LPAC.

 .. _afuc-overview:

 Instruction Set Overview